bullmoose20/Plex-Stuff/README.md

 ```
 PLEX_URL=https://plex.domain.tld                # URL for Plex; can be a domain or IP:PORT
+PLEX_URL_RETRIES=10                             # PBF will retry the PLEX_URL x times with a backoff factor before giving up and continuing
 PLEX_TOKEN=PLEX-TOKEN                           # https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
 NOTIFIARR_ENABLED=0                             # Set to 1 to enable notifiarr
 NOTIFIARR_KEY=NOTIFIARR_KEY                     # Add notifiarr key as per the PASSTHOUGH integration on notifiarr.com